Thirunavukkarasu-Saravanan/SearchArtist/README.md

 <br>

-### Install the dependencies using the below command, required dependencies are mention in the requirements.txt
+### Install the dependencies using the below command, required dependencies are mention in the requirements.txt, the following instructions are provided to run the application locally.

 ```python - Make sure to have Python pip installed and configured in your environment variables
     pip install -r requirements.txt